yavah/yavah.github.io/_posts/2018-10-11-Automating-consumption-of-SDMX-using-Python.md

 tags: [SDMX, Python]
 excerpt_separator: <!--more-->
 ---
-This notebook is to describe how to create a function in Python to consume SDMX files.
-The data can be then converted to Excel files or save in a database.
+The purpose of this notebook is to describe how to create a function in Python to consume data in SDMX.
+Once the data is extracted it can be converted to a more user-friendly format such as Excel, csv files or it could be stored directly into a database.

 <!--more-->

+The first step is to import the necessary modules to create the function sdmx.
+The main module used in this exercise is [I'm an inline-style link with title] (https://pandasdmx.readthedocs.io/en/latest/ "pandasSDMX"), the rest are basic python modules.

 ```python
 from pandasdmx import Request